adamtran042-portfolio/case-2-early-retention-constraint/README.md

 ## Analysis Overview
 - SQL used to define customer cohorts by first purchase month and calculate cohort-based retention.
 - Python used to compute customer and revenue retention matrices and visualize cohort behavior over time.
-- Retention is defined as a customer making at least one purchase in a given month.
+- Retention is defined as a customer making at least one purchase in a given cohort month.

 ## Key Findings
 - Sharp churn occurs in the first month across nearly all cohorts.